Perception’s Complex Layers

 Layer 1 — Observation

 As humans, we don’t get many reliable facts.
-We can each know for certain that we exist and think, but it’s always possible everything else could be an illusion.
+We can each know for certain we exist and think, but it’s always possible everything else could be an illusion.

 Therefore, we have very little to work with.
 Every single perception we have is the equivalent of a Rorschach inkblot test.
 It’s why babies do nothing most of their formative years except observe things.
 We’re gathering metaphysical facts, but aren’t consciously aware of what we’re really looking at.